pmglab/KGG/README.md

 7. Jiang et al. Estimating driver-tissues by selective expression of genes associated with complex diseases or traits (submitted)

 ## Licenses
-The code is distributed under [MIT License](https://opensource.org/licenses/MIT).
+The code is released under [MIT License](https://opensource.org/licenses/MIT).